-This major combines the natural and applied sciences to understand, assess, and minimize the impacts of anthropogenic activities on natural resources, with emphasis on soil, plant, and water components of the ecosystem.
-The program emphasizes understanding, planning, and managing the complex ecological relationships of natural and anthropogenically disturbed environments.
-Graduates will be able to conduct and/or direct remediation strategies and conservation measures to maintain quality environments and to reclaim disturbed and damaged ecosystems.
+This major combines the natural and applied sciences to understand, assess, and minimize the impacts of anthropogenic activities on natural resources, with emphasis on soil, plant and water components of the ecosystem.
+The program emphasizes understanding, planning, rebuilding and managing the complex ecological relationships of natural and anthropogenically disturbed environments.
+Graduates will be able to conduct and/or direct remediation, soil reclamation, revegetation and conservation measures to maintain quality environments and to reclaim disturbed and damaged ecosystems.

-Graduates are prepared for careers in government and nongovernment organizations and deal with a broad range of issues related to soil and water pollution, land reclamation, revegetation, remediation, and soil and water conservation.
-Graduates will contribute natural science expertise to environmental impact assessments and land-use planning.
+Graduates are prepared for careers in government and nongovernment organizations and deal with a broad range of issues related to soil and water pollution and contamination, land reclamation, revegetation, remediation and soil and water conservation.
+Graduates will contribute natural science expertise to environmental assessments and land-use planning.

 - a.
-ENCS 455 and 475 - b. ★3 from ENCS 406, 407, REN R 120, BOT 322 - c. ★3 from ENCS 356, 406, PL SC 352, 354, 360 - d. ★6 from SOILS 420, 430, 440, 450, 460 - e. ★3 Capstone Course - f. ★18 Approved Program Electives [see §34.1(5) and Note]
+ENCS 455 and 475 - b. ★3 from ENCS 406, 407, REN R 120, BOT 322 - c. ★3 from ENCS 356, 406, 407, PL SC 352, 354, REN R 120 - d. ★6 from SOILS 420, 430, 440, 450, 460 - e. ★3 Capstone Course [See Note] - f. ★18 Approved Program Electives [see §34.1(4)]